benanil/ASTL/README.md

 # ASTL standard library

-Astl is a data structures, algorithms and math library that is targeting high performance<br>
+Astl is header only data structures, algorithms and math library that is targeting high performance<br>
 faster compile times and ease of use, the code is writen in a way that is easier to read<br>
 modify and use, there is no other external dependencies C++ headers are not included<br>
 not even C headers included, so everything is from scratch. this should work with C++14 and above<br>